Note Management

 Diary Definition

-According to the definition, "Diary" belongs to the "Log" category.
+According to the Note Type definition, "Diary" belongs to the "Log" category.

 Diaries are used to simply and directly record daily experiences or feelings.
 They don't need deliberate refinement and summary, only to authentically capture the "moment".
 Their value lies in preserving unadorned records, providing material for future review, reflection, or simple reflection.